The-Marcy-Lab-School/marcy-curriculum-docs/mod-0-command-line-interfaces-git-and-github/2-git-github.md

 So, in summary, Git and GitHub are invaluable tools in the toolkit of a software developer that make managing projects and versions easier!

 **Git** is a "version control system" that allows us to manage the history of changes made to a repo.
+Think of the Camera app on your phone documenting the world around you.

 **Github** is an online host of git repositories with tools for managing git projects and features for collaboration.
+Think of where your photos are stored online.

 Together, we can manage code in **local repositories** and sync them with **remote repositories**.